otter-sec/sui-token-gen/README.md

        Description: Fake sui token
        Frozen: Yes
        Environment: devnet
+     NOTE: These files are automatically generated and are not intended for manual editing.
      ```

    - **Tip**: Add `--rpc <URL>` to override the default RPC endpoint.